Posts What is website sprawl costing your organisation & how consolidation can help

 Results

 The client is now using the MLOps blueprint to implement the proof of concept on their ad-serving model, with the intention to scale the approach across their wider ML estate.
-Early feedback shows the in-house team confident the design will reduce manual effort, improve reliability, and accelerate innovation.
+Early feedback shows the in-house team are confident the design will reduce manual effort, improve reliability, and accelerate innovation.

 The blueprint provides a clear automation framework to move from reactive model maintenance to proactive, evidence-based improvement – allowing them to test and deploy improved models with faster-time to value, greater confidence and less risk.